hybridx/WebScraper/README.md

-# WebScraper - Next.js Edition
+# WebScraper - Next.js Edition.

 A modern, full-featured web scraper built with Next.js and Supabase.
 Crawl directory listings, classify files, and search through media collections with a beautiful UI.